ef-ds/deque/PERFORMANCE.md

 Given the enormous amount of test data, I'll focus the analysis here on the results of the, arguably, the most important test: the Microservice test.
 All the other test results are posted here without comments.

 Note: Below results is for deque v.1.0.0.
 We're working on building an automation to automatically refresh below results with the latest released version after each release.
-For a list of released versions and their impact on performance and efficiency, please refere to [CHANGELOG.md](CHANGELOG.md).
+For a list of released versions and their impact on performance and efficiency, please refer to [CHANGELOG.md](CHANGELOG.md).

 ### Microservice Test Results